ubuntu/gnome-shell-extension-appindicator/README.md

 * Ayatana labels are supported in the panel only.

 ## Known issues
 * ClassicMenu Indicator takes ages to load and has been reported to freeze the shell forever.
 This is probably caused by the insane amount of embedded PNG icons.
-Sadly, this seems to be unfixable.
+Try at your own risk.
-* Embedded PNG icon data in menus (as used by Skype, ClassicMenu Indicator and others) cannot be handled efficiently, they will eat memory and can cause lags.
+* Embedded PNG icon data in menus (as used by Skype, ClassicMenu Indicator and others) can only be handled efficiently in recent gjs versions.
+Older versions (notably Ubuntu 12.10) will have to use a very ugly and inefficient method.
-* Using a sni-qt based indicator (e.g. Clementine) together with the MediaPlayer extension creates a deadlock that freezes the shell. **Update:** This is fixed in the `devel` branch of the MediaPlayer extension and is expected to appear in master and on extensions.gnome.org soon.

 ## Guidelines for bug reports
 Since I'm tired of useless reports, you need to provide: